eduairet/ai-tools-intro/_notes/github-copilot.md

           - Insert into Terminal: Inserts the generated code into the terminal, useful for command-line operations.
           - Insert into File: Inserts the generated code into a specific file, allowing for better organization of code.
       - **@** also works in the chat window, allowing you to use more commands and add more specific context to your requests, such as `@vscode` or `@terminal` to get terminal commands.
+      - Useful tip is to scaffold a project with the `@workspace /new` command, which will create a new project with the necessary files and structure based on your instructions.
     - **Edit Mode:**
       - This mode allows you to add several files to the context, and it will generate code based on the context of those files, not only the current file but it'll also consider the creation of new files if necessary.
     - **Agent Mode:**